Meganitrospeed/ip_history_web/README.md

 ![enter image description here](https://img.shields.io/badge/Author-Meganitrospeed-red) [![CodeFactor](https://www.codefactor.io/repository/github/meganitrospeed/ip_history/badge)](https://www.codefactor.io/repository/github/meganitrospeed/ip_history) ![enter image description here](https://img.shields.io/maintenance/yes/2022)
 # IP History Web GUI
-This is the Web GUI for [ip_history](https://github.com/Meganitrospeed/ip_history) This README only has a basic setup, please read the other README for more project info
+This is the Web GUI for [ip_history](https://github.com/Meganitrospeed/ip_history) This README only has a basic setup, please read the other README for more project info, most is just a paste, except the Setup part
 ## 🚩 Table of Contents

 - [What we worked with](#-tools)